-Proof of Good Health or Statement of Health (also referred to as Evidence of Insurability or EOI)
+Proof of Good Health or Statement of Health (also referred to as Evidence of Insurability or EOI, and applies to active employee only)

-Some benefit plans require you to provide proof of good health when you enroll for coverage at a later date (if you do not enroll when you are first eligible), or when you increase levels of coverage.
-Proof of good health (or a Statement of Health) is a form you must complete and return to the appropriate benefit Plan Administrator when you enroll in the Long Term Care Insurance Planor increase levels of Life Insurance.

-Coverage amounts will not increase nor will you be enrolled in these coverages until the Plan Administrator approves your Statement of Health Form and you pay the initial/additional contribution for coverage.
+Some benefit plans and coverages require you to provide proof of good health when you enroll for coverage at a later date (if you do not enroll when you are first eligible), or when you increase levels of coverage.
+Proof of good health (or a Statement of Health) is a form you must complete and return to the appropriate benefit Plan Administrator when you enroll in the Optional Short Term Disability Insurance, the American Airlines, Inc. Long Term Disability Plan (this plan is not for TWU-Represented employees) or increase levels of Life Insurance for you or your spouse/DOMESTIC PARTNER (DP).
+Life Insurance coverage amounts will not increase, nor will you be enrolled in the Optional Short Term Disability Insurance, or the American Airlines, Inc. Long Term Disability Plan until the Plan Administrator approves your Statement of Health Form and you pay the initial/additional contribution for coverage.

-If a death or accident occurs before your enrollment for coverage or increase in coverage is processed, the amount of Life Insurance and Accidental Death & Dismemberment (AD&D) Insurance coverage that will be payable is your current amount of coverage or default coverage (if you have not enrolled following your initial period of eligibility).
+If a death or accident occurs before your enrollment for coverage or increase in coverage is processed, the amount of Life Insurance, Accidental Death & Dismemberment (AD&D) Insurance, or VPAI coverage that will be payable is your current amount of coverage or default coverage (if you have not enrolled following your initial period of eligibility).
 You may obtain a Statement of Health Form from the Plan Administrator for each benefit plan.